 Is It Time For The Democrats To Accept Donald Trump Will Take Office On January 20?
+[Opinion]

 — ABC News Politics (@ABCPolitics) January 15, 2017

 According to Medium, Donald has tried to bring unity to the country by being open about what he hopes to accomplish in his first two years of office.
-He claims he doesn’t want the Liberals to fight him but wants to work together to create more jobs, improve the Affordable Care Act, and bring racial unity.
+He claims he doesn’t want the liberals to fight him but wants to work together to create more jobs, improve the Affordable Care Act, and bring racial unity.
 Even though the president- elect claims his intentions are good, most Democrats don’t trust him.
 They just don’t accept him as a legitimate president and worry about the country with him in charge.

 After two months, the Democrats are still angry about the election.
-They still don’t accept Trump as their leader and downright, refuse to respect him.
-They have resorted to insulting his family.
-Some have referred to his wife as an “airheaded model.”
-Several weeks ago, a YouTuber implied that his son, Barron could have a neurological disorder called Autism, based on his behavior after his father won the election on November 8.
+They still don’t accept Trump as their leader and downright refuse to respect him.
+They have resorted to insulting his family, and some have referred to his wife as an “airheaded model.”
+Several weeks ago, a YouTuber implied that his son, Barron, could have a neurological disorder called autism based on his behavior after his father won the election on November 8.

 A Divided Country

 No one can deny that the country is not in good shape.
-Racial tensions are high.
-People are angry.
-They want to be heard and seek someone to speak for them.
-Many people thought Donald Trump was that man.
-They believed that he would get the answers they craved.
-They thought that Donald would make sure Hillary Clinton had to answer to her alleged crimes.
-He would balance the national budget and create more jobs.
+Racial tensions are high, and people are angry.
+They want to be heard and need someone to speak for them.
+Many people thought Donald Trump was that man, and they believed that he would get the answers they craved.
+They thought that Donald would make sure Hillary Clinton had to answer to her alleged crimes and that he would balance the national budget and create more jobs.
 So far, we’ve seen him continue to have tirade after tirade on Twitter about the Democrats, Alec Baldwin, and the “unfair” press.

 According to Eyewitness News.
 Donald Trump has an unspecified plan to bring unity to the country.
 He says it is a “good plan” that will “bring the whole country together.”